tytydraco/yessleep/out/I_discovered_the_first_real_evidence_of_an_afterlife.md

 Chris: Like another intern, or assistant?

 Dr. Johnson: Yes!
 We need another assistant to help us out.
 Go find someone that you know, it could be practically anyone.
-Also, for some incentive, tell them that I’d be paying them $100.
+Also, for some incentive, tell them that I’d be paying them $100 for one day of work.

 I agreed and did as he asked of me.
 I went out the following Friday and asked one of my classmates if they’d be interested.
 His name was Jared, and frankly I didn’t know much about him.
 We had worked on a few projects together this semester, but other than class, I didn’t ever see him.
 He reluctantly agreed as he was in dire need of some money.